Peeragogy/Peeragogy.github.io/motivation.md

 share some of the techniques that you use, and to learn together with us?*

-Example: Peeragogy editor Charlotte Pierce {#example-peeragogy-editor-charlotte-pierce .unnumbered}
+Example: Peeragogy editor Charlotte Pierce
 ==========================================

 Basically, I’m here because as an early adopter and admitted gadget